Dsar-gh/aws-bootcamp-cruddur-2023/journal/week4.md

     ```

  2. The [`db.py`](https://github.com/Dsar-gh/aws-bootcamp-cruddur-2023/blob/main/backend-flask/lib/db.py) file is modified to be able to create an activity.
-Five functions are added as follows:
+Eight functions are added as follows:

     2.1.
 A function that reads SQL template